 As an integral part of parish life in Christchurch today, Holy Trinity provides for all aspects of your spiritual needs.

-If you would like further information about any of the ceremonies which can be conducted at the church, please contact the Parish Office , telephone number is 01633 431068.
+If you would like further information about any of the ceremonies which can be conducted at the church, when Covid restrictions change, please contact the Parish Office , telephone number is 01633 431068.

 From the earliest days of the Christian Church, Baptism has been the way in which people become Christians and members of the Church.
 The Gospels tell us that Jesus himself was baptised by John the Baptist in the River Jordan and that Jesus taught his disciples to go out into the world and baptise.
 Jesus teaches his people that all who would enter his kingdom must be born again of water and the Spirit.
 Baptism is the sign and seal of this new birth.

 In the Early Church those who were entering the Christian faith were baptised and confirmed at the same service.
 After a time, the Church in the West separated baptism and confirmation except in the case of adults.
 Infants are normally baptised and the promises made on their behalf by parents and godparents who promise that they will teach them the Christian faith and when old enough encourage them to make a personal commitment and be confirmed by the bishop.

 At a Service of Confirmation today there are often candidates of all ages and some will already have been baptized whilst others will be baptized and confirmed at the same service.
 We are seeing an increasing number of adults coming for confirmation and there is no upper age limit.

 The introduction to the Church in Wales Marriage Service describes marriage as a gift from God.
 The Bible teaches that marriage is a life-long, faithful union between a man and a woman